In a rush? You can use our Quick Contact Form to tell us the basic information about your case.

 Ketoacidosis, Acute Kidney Injury, Kidney Failure, Heart Attacks, Strokes, DVT / PE, and Other Side Effects Linked to These Diabetes Drugs

-The FDA is investigating a connection between Invokana, Farxiga, and Jardiance, as well as Invokamet, Xigduo, Glyxambi, and Synjardy, with these various medical complications as drug side effects:
+The FDA is investigating a connection between Invokana, Farxiga, and Jardiance, as well as Invokamet, Xigduo, Glyxambi, Synjardy, and Qtern with these various medical complications as drug side effects:

 Diabetic Ketoacidosis (DKA)

 Acute Kidney Injury

 Urosepsis (blood infection)

 Ischemic Stroke / Cerebral Vascular Accident (CVA)

 Pulmonary Embolism (PE)

 Foot or Toe(s) Amputation

 All of these diabetes drugs are Sodium-Glucose Co-Transporter-2 (SGLT2) Inhibitors, a new class of diabetes medicines.

 As regards the ketoacidosis side effects, it is important to know that if diabetic ketoacidosis (DKA) is not treated, it can lead to severe illness or death.
 In more detail, possible complications of DKA include these medical conditions: